cs27x/team4/asgn1/assignment_spec/spec.md

 location (which can also be where I currently am) so I can see historical markers near a place I am going to.
 (2 hrs)

-4. As a tourist, I want to view my queue of markers that I wanted to visit so I can see which markers I have in my queue and visit them in the order I want to by the order I decided for my queue.
+4. As a tourist, I want to view my queue of historical markers that I wanted to visit so I can see which historical markers I have in my queue and visit them in the order I want to by the order I decided for my queue.
 (1 hrs)

+5. As a tourist, I want to be able to edit (add, remove, rearrange) my queue of historical markers to visit so I can add historical markers to visit, change the order in which I visit them or remove historical markers from my list to visit.
+(1 hrs)

 **Removed following user stories as per the accepted requirement changes requested by the team implementing it -

-5. As a tourist, I want to be able to click on a historical marker and see the description,
+6. As a tourist, I want to be able to click on a historical marker and see the description,
 location (lat/long), and address of that historical marker so I can see the interesting historical information related to that marker and its relative location on the map of Nashville (1.5 hrs)

-6. As a tourist, I want to be able to see where historical markers are on a map so I can view the relative location of all of them on the map of Nashville (2 hrs)
+7. As a tourist, I want to be able to see where historical markers are on a map so I can view the relative location of all of them on the map of Nashville (2 hrs)

-7. As a tourist, I want to be able to edit (add, remove, rearrange) my queue of locations to visit so I can add markers to visit, change the order in which I visit locations or remove markers from my list to visit.
-(1 hrs)

 ## Possibly Helpful Technical Information